dannysummerlin/dannysummerlin.github.io/the-prophet/On Crime and Punishment.md

+---
+title: On Crime and Punishment
+category: the-prophet
+---
 Then one of the judges of the city stood forth and said, Speak to us of **_Crime and Punishment_**.

 And he answered, saying: